 Graduate students in the ESE PhD program join interdisciplinary research teams at both ORNL and UTK, exposing them to large-scale, problem-oriented research and development, while fostering their ability to work across disciplinary boundaries, encouraging them to approach research problems from new directions, and strengthening their ability to work in teams.
 Students are encouraged to develop their research in the context of potential solutions to important global problems, and are given opportunities to pursue entrepreneurial and policymaking interests.

-The Bredesen Center offers the Energy Science and Engineering Fellowship with an annual stipend of up to $30,000, a tuition waiver, and health insurance for PhD candidates pursuing research in one of the following areas of focus:
+The Bredesen Center offers the Energy Science and Engineering Fellowship with an annual stipend of up to $30,000, a tuition waiver, and health insurance for PhD candidates pursuing research in one of our areas of focus (including, but not limited to):

 - Nuclear Energy